vasilescur/techolympics-website/README.md

 Some interesting files of note are in the root directory:

 -   `report.sql`: This is a monster-length SQL query for generating a full report of all users and their current registration status.
-I wrote it before I knew what an SQL `JOIN` was, and yet the query involves manually pseudo- join-ing across *several* tables using particularly convoluted manual checks on primary key values.

 -   `custom-php.php`: Custom PHP code written by me that is injected into the WordPress site.